 All trails listed here will be on legally accessible public land.
 We will be listing trails and routes using the MTB Project so make sure to download the app.
 We will eventually add the data to Trailforks.

-You will not see any tracks in the MTB Project yet but we are working on it.
+You will see a few tracks in the MTB Project and we are working on more.
 In the meantime here are some descriptions of some of the areas we are exploring.

 - Get out your fat tire bikes and hit the beaches.
-There's great riding from Bandon South Jetty at LOW TIDE.
+There’s great riding on the Southern Oregon Coast at LOW TIDE.

 - Stop into a local bike shop for more riding ideas.
 Be sure to check the tide charts and moon calendars and always ride at Low Tide for safety so you don’t get stranded at a tight point.